 Like many tropical trees, teak produces wood with a high oil and rubber content to keep out moisture in a rainy climate.
-These oils act as built-in waterproofing and offer an array of benefits that help outdoor teak furniture last longer, from preventing decay to repelling pests.
+Teak oils act as built-in waterproofing and offer an array of benefits that help outdoor furniture last longer by preventing decay and repelling pests.

 One of the most important elements of lasting patio furniture is its ability to handle changing weather.
 Rain and snow can be especially harmful over time, seeping into wood and breaking it down.
 One of teak’s best features is the natural oils that seal out moisture to prevent damage.
 While teak patio furniture is water-resistant rather than waterproof, it can last for years with proper care.

-Other woods, such as eucalyptus and shorea are durable, but teak’s termite resistance is something special.
-Already made from a dense species of wood, teak outdoor furniture often incorporates the particularly tough, hard-wearing heartwood at the center of the tree.
+Other woods, such as eucalyptus and shorea, are durable, but teak’s termite resistance is something special.
+Already made from a dense wood species, teak outdoor furniture often incorporates the particularly tough, hard-wearing heartwood at the center of the tree.
 Termites typically seek out easier food sources and leave teak patio furniture alone.

 While most all-weather materials claim some measure of durability, few can match the natural beauty of teak.
 This wood’s gorgeous grain, rich coloring and charming patina speak to its quality and provide many advantages when decorating a patio.

-GrainTeak outdoor furniture has a tight, straight grain.
+Teak outdoor furniture has a tight, straight grain.
 Along with its appealing look, this pattern offers several practical benefits.
 Tight-grained woods tend to be heavy and solid, which ensures that your furnishings can withstand high winds.
-Straight-grained woods are also sturdier and stronger than those that are more irregular, so they’re ideal for weight-bearing furnishings like tables, chairs and benches.
+Straight-grained woods are also sturdier and stronger than those that are more irregular, so they’re ideal for tables, chairs and benches.

 Like the finest leather, teak patio furniture takes on a lovely patina that adds character to your decor.
 Untreated, fresh-cut teak has a golden-brown hue that turns an equally attractive silvery-gray over time.
 Simply sit back over the next few months and let your new teak furnishings start to silver, or apply a sealant to preserve their original color.

-Thanks to their many natural defenses, teak seating sets and tables need only minimal upkeep to look their best.
+Thanks to their many natural defenses, teak seating sets and tables need only minimal outdoor furniture upkeep to look their best.
 In fact, with just a little care, teak can last for generations.
 To keep your pieces in peak condition, give them a thorough cleaning once a year plus a touchup after major spills.
 Cleaners and sealants designed for teak provide optimal results.